 I’d be lying if I said it wasn’t challenging [to fly back and forth] because it was.
 The biggest thing with Oboe was just getting him back to where he was healthy again.
 I only flew over once between Badminton and Tatts, and that was to school the horse.
 I did a little cross-country and dressage schooling, and then I galloped him.
 The biggest thing was seeing how he felt in the gallop.

 Richard’s in a beautiful part of the world, and he has access to a great gallop at his place.
 Oboe galloped fabulously for me, so I felt like we’d overcome that little hurdle.
 He wasn’t coughing, his wind sounded really clear, he had no discharge, his bloodwork had come back to normal.
-He seemed good again, so that’s when we said, alright, let’s give this a shot.
+He seemed good again, so that’s when we said, all right, let’s give this a shot.

 Katie O’Sullivan, who’s Richard’s rider, and Sarah Rupert, who’s the groom I sent over, did most of the riding.
 It was mostly Sarah just hacking, and Katie did a little flatwork for me.
 It was waiting to see if we felt like his airways were good to run.